 Which of United Way’s programs do you connect to most and why?

-What has been your favorite part of our job here?
+What is your favorite part of your job here?

 I have the pleasure of working with diverse populations, differing in age, origin, culture and socioeconomic status.
 I also enjoy developing programs and services for underserved populations, while keeping my social work values of using a strengths-based approach to help communities reach self-sufficiency.
 The myriad of connections amongst families, children and professionals sparks my passion and commitment in empowering and advocating for all people.